thirdweb-dev/contracts/contracts/signature-drop/signatureDrop.md

 The `SignatureDrop` contract supports both distribution mechanisms - of drop and signature minting - in the same contract.
 The following is an end-to-end flow, from the contract admin actions, to an end user wallet's actions when minting tokens:

 - A contract admin (particularly, a wallet with `MINTER_ROLE`) 'lazy mints' i.e. defines the content for a batch of NFTs.
-This batch of NFTs can optionally be a batch of [delayed-reveal](https://blog.thirdweb.com/delayed-reveal-nfts) NFTs.
+This batch of NFTs can optionally be a batch of [delayed-reveal](https://blog.thirdweb.com/delayed-reveal-nfts) NFTs (Delayed reveal not available for ERC1155 Drop).
 - A contract admin (particularly, a wallet with `DEFAULT_ADMIN_ROLE`) sets a claim phase, which defines restrictions around minting NFTs from the lazy minted batch of NFTs.
   - **Note:** unlike the `NFT Drop` or `Edition Drop` contracts, where the contract admin can set a series of claim phases at once, the `SignatureDrop` contract lets the contract admin set only *one* claim phase at a time.
 - A wallet claims tokens from the batch of lazy minted tokens in one of two ways: